konstantine25b/polymarket_algo/src/scheduler/README.md

 - `--initial-batch`: Initial batch size for incremental fetching (default: 40)
 - `--max-batch`: Maximum batch size for incremental fetching (default: 200)
 - `--no-prophet`: Disable Prophet algorithm for predictions (use standard algorithm instead)
-- `--no-stats`: Don't run the market comparison after predictions
+- `--no-bidding`: Don't run the auto-bidder after predictions
-- `--threshold`: Minimum opportunity percentage for trading recommendations (default: 0.0)
+- `--threshold`: Minimum opportunity percentage for placing bids (default: 0.0)
-- `--enhanced-viz`: Generate enhanced visualization dashboard with detailed charts
+- `--amount`: Amount to bid in USDC (default: 1.0)
+- `--dry-run`: Run auto-bidder in dry run mode (don't place real orders)
+- `--no-stats`: Don't display the full statistics table with market opportunities

 ## Smart Incremental Fetching

-The scheduler now uses an intelligent incremental fetching strategy by default, which:
+The scheduler uses an intelligent incremental fetching strategy by default, which:

 1. Starts with a small batch size (default: 40 tweets)
 2. Checks if this batch overlaps with your existing database